Myra-Sea/reading-notes/Code201/class-01.md

 <br>

 ❓ **_Describe how HTML, CSS, and JS files are “parsed” in the browser._**
+After an internet browser receives its first chunk of data from a server, it turns it into the Document Object Model (DOM) and CSS Object Model (CSSOM), so that the information can be presented visually to the user as a page.
+The HTML is parsed first, which leads the browser to recognize any `<link>` element references to external CSS stylesheets and any `<script>` references such as JavaScript files.
+The browser then requests from the server any CSS files referenced in the `<link>` elements and any JavaScript files referenced in the `<script>` elements.
+After it receives those from the server, it can then analyze and interpret them.
+The browser generates an in-memory DOM tree from the parsed HTML, an in-memory CSSOM structure from the parsed CSS, and compiles then executes the parsed JavaScript.

+As all of that happens, the browser builds a visual representation of the contents onto the computer screen, which the user can see and begin to interact with.

 <br>

 ❓ **_How can you find images to add to a website?_**

 The fastest way is to use the image search page within an internet search engine.
-To avoid copyright violations, it is best to set the usage rights of the results to "Public Domain," or if that is not an option (Google) then "Creative Commons licenses."
+To avoid copyright violations, it is best to set the license usage rights of the results to "Public Domain," or if that is not an option (Google) then "Creative Commons licenses."
 For basic details on the difference between the two, [follow this link.](http://www.differencebetween.net/business/difference-between-creative-commons-and-public-domain/)

 <br>